Austrie/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Shane met the Unicorn King who granted him magic powers.
-The end.
+However, the powers are cursed.
+Shane now has to fight for his freedom as the powers drains his life force.
+To be continued...

 ## Cast